Edival Pontes: Career

 Pontes was called up for the pre-Olympics in March 2020.
 Each country can send only two athletes per gender to the pre-Olympics, despite taekwondo having four categories at the Olympics.
 The Brazilian Taekwondo Confederation called up Ícaro Miguel (up to 80kg) and Edival Pontes (up to 68kg). Ícaro and Edival closed the world Olympic classification ranking in ninth place in their respective categories.

 At the 2020 Summer Olympics, Edival, making his Olympic debut, ended up losing on his debut to Turkish Hakan Recber 25-18, in the round of 16 of the under-68kg category.
 With the result, he had to wait for the outcome of the Turk's campaign to find out if he could compete in the repechage and fight for bronze.
-If he reached the final, the Brazilian could once again have a chance at a medal.
-But that didn't happen.
 Hakan fell in the quarterfinals to Britain's Bradly Sinden.

 At the 2022 Pan American Taekwondo Championships, Edival won the gold medal in the 74 kg category, becoming champion of the competition for the second time.

 At the 2022 South American Games, he won a silver medal in the 68 kg category.

 At the 2022 World Taekwondo Championships, Pontes became world runner-up, obtaining silver in the under-74 kg category.
 At 25 years old, it was his first medal in adult World Championships.
 Edival sought to be the second Brazilian to win a world title in taekwondo, equaling Natália Falavigna, champion in 2005.